riot logo

 The security glazing itself is totally see-through and feels just like regular glass, so it doesn’t compromise visibility, natural light, or curb appeal.

-Combining access control systems with security glazing creates an incredibly strong physical security system that can withstand a full range of threats, including:
+Combining access control with security glazing creates an incredibly strong, multi-layered physical security system that can withstand a full range of threats, including:

 • Forced entry